 Enterprise apps also rely on dual modes of income.
 The first is where B2B clients pay an upfront, lifetime licensing fee for owning the software.
 The vendor makes all the SLA customizations to the software, following which the latter’s IT team is responsible for the enterprise software management.

 The second method is where enterprise software developers have the room to maneuver and maximise profits.
 Rather than offering the software for a licensing fee, they can negotiate a deal to have a share of the profits.
 The condition makes perfect sense as the software is designed to optimise efficiencies and deliver results.
 This is how a standard software vs enterprise software revenue model works.

 Enterprise Software development doesn’t come naturally to all.
 In cases when it does, vendors limit the span of their services to the macro-economic, B2B sector.
 But that is not how Appinventiv operates.
-We offer our partners everything under one roof, be it enterprise software development, mobile application development and even on-demand, unprecedented IT solutions that few would conceive.
+We offer our partners everything under one roof, be it enterprise application development company in Florida, mobile application development in Asia, or even on-demand development with unprecedented IT solutions that few would conceive.
 But don’t take our word, see it to believe it.